clearhaus/gateway-api-docs/source/index.md

 Requests can optionally be signed.

-The signature is an RSA or HMAC signature represented in Hex of the HTTP body.
+The signature is an RSA signature or HMAC of the HTTP body; it is represented in Hex.
 The signee must be identified by the signing API-key.
 Both should be provided in a `Signature` header together with either `RS256-hex` or `HS256-hex` identifying the signing algorithm: